Climate Change Explained: Facts, Causes, and Solutions

 ❓ People Also Ask

-What exactly is climate change and how is it different from weather?
+What is climate change and what causes it?

-What are the most effective individual actions to reduce carbon emissions?
+What are the most effective solutions to climate change?

 💬